 Take some time to practice the Memory Challenge.
-Remind your student(s) that it is due on Day 5.
+Remind your students that it is due on Day 5.

-Go over the answers to the On Your Own assignment.
+Go over the answers to the homework.

 Ask: How would you compare the faith of the centurion to Paul Dye's faith?
 Both men believed God for seemingly impossible things.